-- E. Qualifying Exigency Leave: The EWSHS will grant an eligible employee up to a total of 12 workweeks of leave during a 12-month period for FMLA leave for qualifying exigencies arising out of the fact that the employee's spouse, child of any age, or parent is on covered active duty or has been notified of an impending call or order to covered active duty.
-Covered active duty is defined as: - 1.
-In the case of a member of a regular component of the Armed Forces, duty during the deployment of the member with the Armed Forces to a foreign country.

-2. In the case of a member of a reserve component of the Armed Forces, duty during the deployment of the member with the Armed Forces to a foreign country under a call or order to active duty under a provision of law referred to in section 101(a)(13)(B) of Title 10 United States Code (USC).
+- 3.4 Qualifying Exigency Leave: The EWSHS will grant an eligible employee up to a total of 12 workweeks of leave during a 12-month period for FMLA leave for qualifying exigencies arising out of the fact that the employee's spouse, child of any age, or parent is on covered active duty or has been notified of an impending call or order to covered active duty.
+Covered active duty is defined as: - 3.4.1 In the case of a member of the Regular Armed Forces, duty during the deployment of the member with the Armed Forces to a foreign country.
+The active duty orders of a member of the Regular components of the Armed Forces will generally specify if the member is deployed to a foreign country. - 3.4.2 In the case of a member of a Reserve components of the Armed Forces, duty during the deployment of the member with the Armed Forces to a foreign country under a call or order to active duty in support of a contingency operation as defined in 10 U.S.C. § 101(a)(13)(B).

-F. Qualifying Exigencies Include:
+3.5 Qualifying Exigencies Include: